4tronix/PlayHAT/readme.txt

 $ sudo apt-get install python-pip python-dev
 $ sudo python setup.py install

+NB.
+For Raspbian Jessie release 10th May 2016 (and probbly later versions also) you will need to add the following lines in config.txt: hdmi_force_hotplug=1 hdmi_force_edid_audio=1

 Now you can run the strandtest.py demo as follows:
 $ sudo python strandtest.py